 Life changing events can happen in an instant.
 A swimmer dives into a river and breaks his neck, a child out for a bike ride is hit by a car and ends up with a spinal cord injury, a worker at a plant suffers traumatic amputation, and so forth.
-Catastrophic injury, disability, and chronic illness affect millions of people every year, and as a registered nurse or qualified rehabilitation professional you are uniquely well suited to making a real difference in the lives of these individuals by putting your knowledge and skill to use in the fast growing and lucrative field of Life Care Planning.
+Catastrophic injury, disability, and chronic illness affect millions of people every year (U.S. Census), and as a registered nurse or qualified rehabilitation professional you are uniquely well suited to making a real difference in the lives of these individuals by putting your knowledge and skill to use in the growing field of Life Care Planning.

 What is Life Care Planning?

 The emerging field of Life Care Planning is a specialized subset of case management that deals with acquired birth injury, catastrophic injury, personal injury, and chronic illness.
 Nurse Life Care Planners can diversify and enhance their career opportunities through using the nursing process to evaluate current needs, and project future needs of individuals with chronic illness or catastrophic injuries in order to ensure optimum quality of care and life.

 Life Care Planning is a systematic method of identifying and quantifying the multidimensional disability related needs of an individual.
 The Life Care Plan is a document summarizes the required treatment over the life of the expected patient, including surgeries, therapy, medicine, assistive devices, home modifications, and other care issues, and the estimated cost.
 Projecting the future medical and non-medical needs of an individual helps ensure funds can be available for their care, and also serves as the basis of structured settlements for payments over time to cover medical costs.